vaishnavi-212/Checksum/README.md

 ## 🚨 Problem Statement

-AI now drives hiring decisions at **43% of organizations**, up from 26% a year earlier (SHRM, 2025) — recruiting is the single largest use case.
-Yet fewer than 1 in 10 of these systems have ever undergone an independent bias audit (McKinsey, 2023).
+AI adoption in HR has reached 43% of organizations, up from 26% a year earlier.
+(SHRM, 2025) — recruiting is the single largest use case.
+In a study of 391 employers affected by New York City's algorithmic hiring law, only 18 publicly posted audit reports — roughly 1 in 22 employers — highlighting a major gap between mandated auditing and public accountability.

 Existing audit tools force a choice: assume full access to a model's internals to explain anything, or run a purely statistical check that can prove outcomes differ without ever saying *why*.
 Neither works when the model is a vendor's closed API, or all you have is a spreadsheet of past decisions — and almost none of them are built around the signals that actually shape hiring outcomes in India (college tier, metro access, career gaps) rather than checklists imported from a different labor market.
 Checksum closes that gap.